 Enter the Octopus’s Lair

 Known as the GPO for short, the Giant Pacific Octopus (Enteroctopus dofleini) is aptly-named, with the largest ever caught weighing in at nearly 600 pounds (272 kg).
 These animals can be found all along the western coast of North America, from Alaska to southern California.
 When visiting the Giant Pacific Octopus habitat at the Aquarium, be patient and look carefully.
-This shy animal will often secrete herself in the dark nooks and crannies of the exhibit and you will have to flex your powers of observation to find her.
+This shy animal will often hide herself in the dark nooks and crannies of the exhibit and you will have to flex your powers of observation to find her.